Designing greeting cards is a personal thing. Every designer has his or her preferred methods, and these are our methods from design to print.

 Some people use Adobe Illustrator to lay out their card designs digitally.
 I use Photoshop.
 I keep elements on different layers and save the card like that.
 When I want to get a card printed, I change to CMYK and 8-Bit and save as a flattened PDF.

-We design the cards with an extra three millimetres all around to allow for bleed, and you can read more here about the use of bleed in design.
+We design the cards with an extra three millimetres all around to allow for bleed.

 When we finish the design, we mask off the rest of the screen with a big sheet of black card so that we can see the card without any distractions.